hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="activedirectorylistroles"></a>
 # **ActiveDirectoryListRoles**
-> void ActiveDirectoryListRoles (string list, string adMountPath = null)
+> void ActiveDirectoryListRoles (string adMountPath = "ad", TimeSpan? wrapTTL = null)

 List the name of each role currently stored.